3. Scott Parker

 He returned to White Hart Lane in 2001 after four seasons with Manchester United, netting 26 times before moving to Portsmouth two years later.
 Some of the above names quit West Ham when they went down, but classy striker Sheringham signed for them in the Championship in 2004.

 At the age of 39, Sheringham still could not stop scoring, hitting 20 as the Hammers reclaimed Premier League status with promotion via the play-offs.
-He later helped the club consolidate its top-flight status.
+He later helped the club consolidate their top-flight status.

 1. Jimmy Greaves